jxx/earth-yxk/tropes.md

 Factions:
 * Norpol.
 Centre of humanity 2.0 according to themselves.
 Ayn Rand meets Kowloon walled megacity.
 Free economic zone.
 Most live cramped, poor, nasty, brutish, and short lives.
-* Redwood nation.
+* Redwood nation, North Am.
 Got trees.
 * Svalbar.
 Got seeds and secret knowledge.
 * Merkans.
 Controls very high value north-south trade and communications.
 * Sulfur miners.
 For gunpowder.
 * Bat guano gatherers.
 For gunpowder.

 Resources/tech:
 * Trade in knowledge hugely important.
 Wars are fought over dox.
+Cryptography and proof of work computation are highly sought skills.
 * Antarctica has coal.
 Valuable.
 * Electricity is widely known but no standards exist.
 Local production only.
 * Electronicians dabble in electronics like it was magic.